CAADE/ADC/docs/UseCases/Manage-Applications/UseCase-Manage-Applications.rst

 Manage Applications
 ===================

-Manage applications allows the Operations Manager to connect multiple Data Centers together.
+Manage applications allows the Operations Manager to connect multiple Data Centers, Edge devices, and Vehicles together.
+Configurations of data centers, edge devices, and vehicles are very diverse and can differ orders of magnitude.

 Actors
 ------